Line 2 (Kharkiv Metro): Transfers

 Following the traditional Soviet metro planning, the second line (Saltivska line) is crossed by two other line segments at high traffic locations.
-Currently, the Saltivska line's two transfer stations with the Kholodnohirsko–Zavodska line (red line) and the Oleksiivska line (green line) are at the southwestern terminus of the line.
+Currently, the Saltivska line's two transfer stations with the Kholodnohirsko–Zavodska line (red line) and the Oleksiivska line (green line) are located in the southwestern part of the line.
 Specifically, the Saltivska line has two transfer stations:

 Technical specifications

 Just like with the Kyiv Metro, government planning agencies allowed for a maximum of five carriage trains that would fit on the 100 m station platforms without any modification to the station structure.
 Specifically, 20 five-carriage trains are assigned to serve the Saltivska line.
 The Saltivska line is the first in the system to use the 81-714/717 wagon models that have become the most widespread in the former USSR and Eastern Europe.
-It is serviced by the Depot-2 "Saltivske," located immediately after the metro bridge.
+It is serviced by the Depot-2 "Saltivske", located immediately after the metro bridge.

 Future extension

 Since its latest extension in 1986, the Saltivska line is the third in the system in terms of length.
-It has a total of eight stations in operation, although a further four are in the early planning stages: the Druzhby Narodiv station is planned northwards from the line's current terminus Heroiv Pratsi; eastwards from the Akademika Barabashova station, a three station segment is planned; as well as a southwestern extension at the other end of the Saltivska line at Ploshcha Urytsky and Zhovtneva, respectively.
-However, these planned additions would be in the long-term perspective at least, considering that no official initiative to begin the construction at either ends was outlined in the "Oblast Program of Construction and the Expansion of the Kharkiv Metropoliten, 2007-2012."
+It has a total of eight stations in operation, although a further four are in the early planning stages: the Druzhby Narodiv station is planned northwards from the line's current terminus Saltivska; eastwards from the Akademika Barabashova station, a three station segment is planned; as well as a southwestern extension at the other end of the Saltivska line at Ploshcha Urytskoho and Zhovtneva, respectively.
+However, these planned additions would be in the long-term perspective at least, considering that no official initiative to begin the construction at either ends was outlined in the "Oblast Program of Construction and the Expansion of the Kharkiv Metropoliten, 2007–2012."